-Mr. Au Wai Keung ("Mr. Au") served as the company secretary of the Company during FY2023.
+Mr. Au Wai Keung ("Mr. Au") served as the company secretary of the Company during FY2024.
 Mr. Au is a director of Arion & Associates Limited, a corporate secretarial services provider in Hong Kong.
-Mr. Au possesses the professional qualifications that the Stock Exchange has considered acceptable and has taken no less than 15 hours of professional training during FY2023.
+Mr. Au possesses the professional qualifications that the Stock Exchange has considered acceptable under Rule 3.28 of the Listing Rules and has taken no less than 15 hours of professional training during FY2024.

-Mr. Au's primary contact person at the Company is Ms. Wei Zhenqi, the secretary of the Board.
+Mr. Au's primary contact person at the Company is Ms. Wei Zhengi, the secretary of the Board.